-Entertainment at El Cisne Weekend Market – One of the big reasons why the market is so popular is the free music that’s on offer on Saturdays and Sundays.
+Entertainment at El Cisne – One of the big reasons why the market is so popular is the free music that’s on offer.
 The musicians come from all over the local area and you’ll hear all types of music.
 The musicians and singers play on a raised patio next to the farmhouse and overlooking both large cafes.
 Grab a beer, a coffee or a full meal, relax, enjoy the sun, and listen to the amazing music.
 The atmosphere is wonderful and the music fun.
 Also, from around 3pm on Thursdays and sometimes Saturdays watch a typical Spanish Flamenco show.

 Being a busy place with so many people pushing and shoving it´s a pickpocket's ideal scenario – so be on your guard as you would be at any market.

 The rastro is situated on the road out of Benidorm with the junction of N332, there is plenty of FREE parking available.